Hussam Abu Safiya: Hospital evacuation and arrest

 On 9 January 2025, Abu Safiya attended a court hearing at Ashkelon Magistrates' Court, where his detention was extended to 13 February.
 The Al Mezan Center for Human Rights reported that he had been prohibited from accessing a lawyer until 22 January and that he and his family had not been informed that he would be attending a hearing in Ashkelon.

 On 11 February 2025, Abu Safiya was allowed to meet his lawyer in Ofer Prison, located in the occupied West Bank.
 During their meeting, he reported being subjected to various forms of torture and abuse, including being forcibly stripped, tightly shackled, and forced to sit on sharp gravel for hours.
 He also endured violent physical assaults, such as beatings with batons and electric shock sticks.
 Abu Safiya described being held in solitary confinement for 25 days, during which he was subjected to nearly constant interrogation for 10 days.
 Despite multiple requests for medical care, Israeli authorities denied him treatment for his heart condition.

 Abu Safiya's lawyer visited him again on 19 March 2025 in Ofer Prison.
 She expressed concern about his health stating "He is suffering from arterial tension, cardiac arrhythmia and vision problems," and that "he has lost 20 kilos in two months and fractured four ribs during interrogations, without receiving proper medical care".
-She claims Abu Safiya is being tortured to get him to confess to operating on Hamas members, which he denies.
+She stated that Abu Safiya is being tortured to get him to confess to operating on Hamas members, an accusation that he denies.

-On 13 July 2025, Abu Safiya's lawyer reported that he had lost over 40kg while imprisoned and had sustained multiple injuries from a beating on 24 June.
+On 13 July 2025, Abu Safiya's lawyer reported that he had lost over 40 kg while imprisoned and had sustained multiple injuries from a beating on 24 June.
 The lawyer also said he is being kept in solitary confinement and is being denied medical care for an irregular heartbeat.

-On 16 October 2025, an Israeli court extended Abu Safiya's administrative detention for a further six months.

-Response
+Israeli courts twice extended Abu Safiya's administrative detention for an additional six months; in October 2025 and April 2026.
+On 5 July 2026, Abu Safiya's attorney warned that he was in critical condition following abuses during his incarceration.
+The attorney and Abu Safiya's son said that he was having trouble breathing and speaking, had fresh injuries, and believed he was going to be killed.
+His family also told to the Middle East Eye that due to Abu Safiya's condition continued to deteriorate, his family felt that they have been "betrayed" by human rights groups.